startreedata/pinot-recipes/recipes/json-flatten/README.md

-# Unnest array values in JSON documents
+# Flatten JSON documents

-> In this recipe we'll learn how to unnest/explode values in nested JSON documents.
+> In this recipe we'll learn how to flatten nested fields in JSON documents.

 <table>
   <tr>